whoisjustinngo/tp/docs/UserGuide.md

 Format: `/TAB NAME` [command meant to run on specified TAB_NAME]

-(see the :bulb: tip under the "switching between tabs: tab" section for the various `TAB_NAME`s)
+(see the :bulb: tip under the [Switching between Tabs](#Switching-between-Tabs:-tab) section for the various `TAB_NAME`s)

 Examples:
-* When on Todos tab, input `/schedule add event d/CS2103 meeting fr/1300 to/1500` will add a new event (akin to executing the `add` command on the schedule tab) instead of adding a new Todo.
+* When on Todos tab, input `/schedule add d/CS2103 Meeting date/20-12-2021 fr/1300 to/1500` will add a new event (akin to executing the `add` command on the schedule tab) instead of adding a new Todo.
 * When in Dashboard tab, input `/schedule delete 2` will remove the event at index `2` on the Schedule tab.
 * When in Schedule tab, input `/schedule delete 2` and `delete 2` produces the same effect, removing the event at index `2` on the Schedule tab.